tanfwong/rfsoc_notes/_sources/ch2/hls_tasks.md

-  3. ***Binding***: The HLS tool assigns specific PL resources to implement each scheduled operation as well as memories and registers required. ec:hls+esource sharing is also performed so that the same sets of resources can be re-used by operations scheduled to different clock cycles.
+  3. ***Binding***: The HLS tool assigns specific PL resources to implement each scheduled operation as well as memories and registers required.
+Resource sharing is also performed so that the same sets of resources can be re-used by operations scheduled to different clock cycles.
 RTL implementations of the scheduled operations are produced in this step.